the-nick-of-time/units/README.md

 units.
 This can result in problems when you find you've been adding kilograms to newtons and your calculation is off by a factor of ten.

-This library uses the standard library `decimal.Decimal` for all calculations to avoid most floating-point calculation pitfalls.
-Values given are automatically converted so you can enter any value that constructor can take.
+This library uses the standard library [decimal.Decimal](https://docs.python.org/3/library/decimal.html) for all calculations to avoid most floating-point calculation pitfalls.
+Values given for units are automatically converted so you can enter any value that constructor can take.
 Functionally, this means that float notation should be given as strings rather than float literals.

 Q. How many meters does light travel in a millisecond?